allenai/tinyhost/README.md

 ```
 Usage: tinyhost [OPTIONS] HTML_FILE

   Hosts your html_file on an S3 bucket, and gives back a signed URL.
+Can also host Jupyter notebooks.

   Assumes that you have AWS credentials in your environment.
 Run `aws
   configure` if not.